Lian-D/PyeadCrab/milestones.md

 ### Feedback ###
 * Graph should be directed
-* Legend would be helpful
+* Legend for classes would be helpful
 * Circle highlighting for the graph would be nice to have

 ## Changes to Original Design ##